COVID-19 Prevention Non-Emergency Regulations

 - All employees in the exposed group regardless of vaccination status must wear face coverings when indoors, or when outdoors and less than six feet from another person, unless an exception applies.

-- Exclude COVID-19 cases as well as employees who had close contacts but do not take a COVID-19 test.
-For more information on this topic, please see below and refer to the section in this FAQ on CDPH’s Isolation and Quarantine Guidance.
+- Exclude COVID-19 cases during the “infectious period” as defined above and in the State Public Health Officer Order, as well as employees who had close contact and have COVID-19 symptoms but do not take a COVID-19 test.
 Specifically, employers must take the following steps:

 - Q: What are an employer's requirements in a major outbreak (20 or more COVID-19 cases in an "exposed group" within a 30-day period)?